yeswanthvarma/WhatappBlast/README.md

 # WhatappBlast
-This is Project which sends Bluck Whatapp masssage
+This is Project which sends Bluck Whatapp massages by API